djwrisley/RLAC/_posts/2025-03-21-Assignment-3-ImageAI.md

 - Using hierarchical clustering, isolate specific clusters to look more closely.
 - How "in reading a corpus of visual culture through a neural network, [are you] always also doing the reverse?"
 (Impett and Offert, 2024)

 Make screenshots of the main image plot you generate and annotate it with labels (just typed on manually with a program like Preview) which illustrate in your opinion what combination of features are represented in each of the four quadrants of the plot.
 Caption the image with the relevant information (i.e. Image Plot generated with Orange Data Mining and the algorithm of your choice).
-Also include image plot of specific clusters that can help you to understand how the out-of-the-box algorithms (think of the [Monet/Manet video](https://orangedatamining.com/blog/clustering-of-monet-and-manet/) here)
+Also include image plot of specific clusters that can help you to understand how the out-of-the-box algorithms (think of the [Monet/Manet video](https://orangedatamining.com/blog/clustering-of-monet-and-manet/)).

 Be sure to comment on how differently you see the images.

 ### Part Three:

-In the second computaitonal exercise you will categorize the images into at least two different groupings.
+In the second computational exercise you will categorize the images into at least two different groupings.
 The categorization is carried out by placing them into folders (bearing a descriptive title).
 This means that for the purposes of your assignment, you should have two or three copies of the same images, but with specific file names and organized in different folders according to categories you have chosen (e.g. size, shape, color OR origin, quantity, size).
 For best results, your classification system should be sure to have a somewhat equal number of images in every category.

 For each of the sets of images, please generate a confusion matrix and assess the ability of the algorithm to predict the categories you have chosen.
 Remember that you can click on the box where there has been misclassification and visualize the misclassified objects in the viewer.